kennethtiet/tietkenneth.github.io/_posts/2024-05-06-first-post.markdown

 -Add resume button on menu bar
 -Add Projects button on menu Bar
-  Not sure if each project should just be a blog post or have its own separate page
+  Not sure if each project should just be a blog post or have its own separate page -I should also look into the other themes and how to edit this blog (Minima?)